If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 --Restricts ability to manipulate time: hard to maintain and compress time, hard to do flash forwards, flashbacks- they can destroy the illusion of presentness.

--- Problem of creating suspense, because present tense narrators don't know what's coming.
+-- Harder to create suspense, because present tense narrators don't know what's coming.

--- Takes the story out of time- too much like generalized present and historical present as in, 'I write in the morning' and 'Shakespeare is making the point that...'
+-- Takes the story out of time.
+It can begin to sound like the generalized present or historical present as in, "I write in the morning" and "Shakespeare is making the point that..."

 -- Tends to limit variety in narration.